Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 A. He wouldn’t be specific with me.
 I initially thought I was being asked to carry patches.
 But when I met him in the lobby for the first time he said to me: It’s a good thing you weren’t carrying the package I received.
 It has vials and syringes in it.
 If you’d carried it, you might not be here.

-Now Dr. Finkelstein says he got those 2 ampules of Demerol from Karen Faye, while in reality they most probably came from that box he had got from Dr. Forecast and he himself had brought in to Bangkok.
-Someone in the management must have put her name there in advance because initially the managers planned to send the box via Karen.
+Now Dr. Finkelstein says he got those 2 ampules of Demerol from Karen Faye, while in reality they most probably came from that box given by Debbie Rowe to Dr. Forecast.
+Someone in the management must have put Karen’s name there because initially the managers planned to send the box via her.
+However when Karen refused to take the box Dr. Finkelstein reported it to no other but Gongaware and they arranged the delivery in some other way.

-And this means that not only Gongaware knew of the treatment Michael was receiving from his friend Finkelstein on the Dangerous tour but he himself was among those who arranged the delivery of that box to Bangkok.
+So not only Gongaware knew of the treatment Michael was receiving from his friend Finkelstein on the tour but he himself was among those who arranged the delivery of that box to Bangkok, expecting it to contain narcotics.

 History repeated itself again.

-In a way in both cases Michael was the victim of the worst expectations these people were having of him.
+In both cases Michael was the victim of the worst expectations of other people and their own dirty thinking of him.

 * * *